openharmony/developtools_hdc_standard/README.md

 ## More help and docs<a name="section129654513264"></a>

-Please check the Chinese help file ‘README_zh.md’ or raise an issue in the gitgee community
+Please check the Chinese description file ‘README_zh.md’ or raise an issue in the gitgee community.